Topological analysis of the complex SSH model using the quantum geometric tensor: Results

 \subsection{Topological data analysis of the projected Hilbert space}

-Similar to the analysis given in Ref.~\cite{park2022unsupervised}, we show that the topology of the eigenspace is sufficient to arrive at the same topological phase diagram for the complex SSH model generated using the Berry phase.

-In Fig.~\ref{fig:bigresult}, we show first how the topology of the eigenspace is different going from the topologically trivial region to the topologically non-trivial region, and how optimisation can make that difference clearer (Fig.~\ref{fig:bigresult}(a)-(h)).
-We then show the result of the clustering analysis and the conclusion for the topological phase diagram, which agrees with the results of Section~\ref{berryresult} (Fig.~\ref{fig:bigresult}(i)-(j)).
+Similar to the analysis given in Ref.~\cite{park2022unsupervised}, we observed that the topology of the eigenspace using fidelity as the metric changes drastically from one topological phase to another and the changes agree with the Berry phase approach.
+We show this change in Fig.~\ref{fig:bigresult}, and how optimisation can make that difference clearer (see Fig.~\ref{fig:bigresult}(a)-(h)).
+Once we are confident about the changes in the geometry of the eigenspace, we can use TDA to divide the different geometries corresponding to different topological phases into different clusters and produce the final topological phase diagram.
+We observed that the final phase diagram agrees with the results of Section~\ref{berryresult} (see Fig.~\ref{fig:bigresult}(i)-(j)).

 We start by showing the difference in topology going from one phase to another.
 Two sets of parameters were chosen from regions $|v| > |w|$ and $|v| < |w|$.
 As shown in Fig.~\ref{fig:bigresult}(a) and (c), we see that if $|v| > |w|$, no circles can be observed from the eigenspace, while a circle is shown when $|v| < |w|$.

 It is important to note here that both Fig.~\ref{fig:bigresult}(a) and (c) are projections from the projective Hilbert space to Euclidean space through Multidimensional scaling (MDS) \cite{scikit-learn}.
 They are faithful representations in terms of the pair-wise distances between the data points.
 However, they are for visualization purposes only and the persistence diagram calculations rely on the distance matrices defined in Section~\ref{imple}.

+The change in geometry from one phase to another is shown in the corresponding persistence diagrams in Fig.~\ref{fig:bigresult}(e) - (h).
+In the cases where a circle is observed (see Fig.~\ref{fig:bigresult}(c) and (d)), the corresponding persistence diagrams (see Fig.~\ref{fig:bigresult}(g) and (h)) possess one 1-homology generator.
+In the cases where no circle is observed (see Fig.~\ref{fig:bigresult}(a) and (b)), no 1-homology generators were observed in the corresponding persistence diagrams (see Fig.~\ref{fig:bigresult}(e) and (f)).

 Fig.~\ref{fig:bigresult} also shows that the optimisation step (from Section.~\ref{imple}) reduces the potential noise present in the system.
 From Fig.~\ref{fig:bigresult}(a) to \ref{fig:bigresult}(b), and \ref{fig:bigresult}(c) to \ref{fig:bigresult}(d), we can see that the spread of the samples from the eigenspace is more uniform and the existence or non-existence of a circle is more obvious after optimisation.